-Three Months s Ended
+Three Mon ths Ended

 March 28, 2010 March 29, 2009

 Statutory tax rate 35.0% 35.0%

 Manufacturing tax benefits (1.8) (1.0)

 Other items, net (0.9) (1.3)

 Effective tax rate 32.3% 32.7%

 Our effective tax rate reflects the U.S. statutory rate adjusted for various permanent differences between book and tax reporting.
 Our effective tax rate in the first quarter of 2010 was 0.4% lower than the first quarter of 2009 primarily due to manufacturing tax benefits and was partially offset by the expiration of the research and development tax credit and a decrease in various nondeductible expenses and permanent differences.
 Our effective tax rate in the first quarter of 2010 was lower than the U.S. statutory rate due to manufacturing tax benefits and Employee Stock Ownership Plan (ESOP) dividend deductions, and was partially offset by various non-deductible expenses.
-Our effective tax rate in the first quarter of 2009 was lower than the U.S. statutory rate due to manufacturing tax benefits, the research and development tax credit and certain dividend deductions, and was partially offset by various non-deductible expenses.
+Our effective tax rate in the first quarter of 2009 was lower than the U.S. statutory rate due to manufacturing tax credit and certain dividend deductions, and was partially offset by various non-deductible expenses.
+Our effective tax rate in the first quarter of 2009 was lower than the U.S. statutory rate due to end to expense tax credit and certain dividend deductions, and was partially offset by various non-deductible expenses.